Mosquito Spraying Schedule

 - Keep grass cut short and shrubs well trimmed.

 - Irrigate lawns carefully to prevent over watering which can cause water to stand for several days.

 - Survey your property for areas that hold water and do not drain well.

 - Stock ornamental ponds with mosquito eating fish.

-- Remember that not all bodies of water are breeding ground for mosquitoes.
+- Remember not all bodies of water are breeding grounds for mosquitoes.
 Flowing creeks and waterways generally do not contain mosquito larvae.

-- DEET (N,N-diethyl-m-toluamide) - if you are going to be outside when mosquitoes are most active, make sure you apply insect repellant that contains DEET.
-Read and follow label instructions.
+- Deet (N,N-diethyl-m-toluamide) should be used if you are going to be outside when mosquitoes are most active.
+Make sure you apply insect repellant that contains Deet, and read and follow label instructions.
 Spray both exposed skin and clothing with repellent when outdoors.